memleaks/retyped-demos/ChromeDemo/README.md

-Steps for running the Extension:
+## Steps for running the Extension

+1. Fork the repository.
-Compile the solution
+1. Compile the solution.
-Open Chrome browser
+1. Open Chrome browser.
-Write in the address line: chrome://extensions/
+1. Write in the address line: [chrome://extensions/](chrome://extensions/)
-Check "Developer mode" (if unchecked)
+1. Check **Developer mode** (if unchecked).
-Click on "Load unpacked extension" button
+1. Click on **Load unpacked extension** button
-Browse to ChromeDemo/Unpacked folder, press OK.
+1. Browse to [ChromeDemo/Unpacked](https://github.com/Retyped/Demos/tree/master/ChromeDemo/ChromeDemo/Unpacked) local folder, press OK.
-Open a new tab in Chrome to see the Extension in action.
+1. Open a new tab in Chrome to see the Extension in action.